 Lando Norris – Oscar Piastri

 A very solid lineup.
-Piastri does seem a little unsatisfied with the treatment he is getting at McLaren, but as long as they have the best car, it would be foolish to move away.
+Piastri does seem a little unsatisfied with the treatment he is getting at McLaren, but as long as they have a top car, it would be foolish to move away.
+If McLaren finish fourth in 2026 and don’t improve in 2027, there could be an argument for Piastri moving away, but we’re not quite there yet.
+McLaren still have time to get back to the front.

 Mercedes